-Art a couple of weeks ago Share Tweet Pin Share Those looking for a tranquil getaway in Southeast Asia can now add Kanchanaburi, Thailand to their list.
+Art a couple of months ago Share Tweet Pin Share Those looking for a tranquil getaway in Southeast Asia can now add Kanchanaburi, Thailand to their list.
 Z9 (pronounced Zinine) was built for travelers looking for a quiet escape, away from the hustle and bustle of the city, all-while giving guests a taste of Thailand’s natural landscapes.
 With somewhat religious undertones, Z9 was inspired by Moses’ time of meditation when receiving the Ten Commandments; where Moses ventured to the sanctuary of Mount Sinai to recharge his body and soul.
 Z9 looks to offer a place free from “chaos and conflict,” hopefully recharging you life energy, while renewing your spirts.
 The resort offers 15 floating wooden “caves,” a mountain-and-water view, and features a facade mostly constructed in natural materials — there is also a open-air cafe and bakery that makes use of local ingredients.
 Those interested can find more information over at Z9 Resort’s website.
 In other architecture news, MUJI designs micro apartments for urban dwellers.